hawkw/hawkw.github.io/notes/_posts/2023-09-04-announcing-maitake-sync.md

 ---
 layout: post
-title: announcing maitake-sync
+title: Announcing maitake-sync
 categories: rust,async
-author: eliza
+author: Eliza Weisman
 ---

 It is with a heavy heart that I must inform you that I have written even more